Pilot (Modern Family): Plot

-The episode begins at the home of Phil (Ty Burrell) and Claire (Julie Bowen) Dunphy and their three children: Haley (Sarah Hyland), Alex (Ariel Winter) and Luke (Nolan Gould).
-Claire tells Haley that her skirt is too short but Phil allows her to wear it.
-In side interviews, Phil calls himself a "cool dad" while Claire wants to prevent her children from making the same mistakes she did when she was growing up.
+The series begins at the home of Phil and Claire Dunphy and their three children: Haley, Alex, and Luke.
+Claire tells Haley that her skirt is too short, but Phil allows her to wear it.
+In side interviews, Phil calls himself a "cool dad", while Claire wants to prevent her children from making the same mistakes she did when she was growing up.
 Alex complains that Luke shot her with the toy gun Phil bought him.
 Claire forces Phil to follow through on his deal with Luke: if Luke shoots someone, Phil will have to shoot him.

-Gloria Delgado-Pritchett (Sofía Vergara) and her husband, Jay (Ed O'Neill), are watching Gloria's son Manny (Rico Rodriguez) play soccer.
+Gloria Delgado-Pritchett and her husband, Jay, are watching Gloria's son Manny play soccer.
 An overenthusiastic Gloria shouts encouragement to her son and argues with another parent.
 Gloria and Jay are then interviewed, where Gloria discusses the differences between their backgrounds; she comes from a small village in Colombia that is "number one for murders", while he comes from the city and owns a big business.
 Back on the pitch, Manny misses a goal when he spots a beautiful sixteen-year-old girl riding by on a bicycle.
 Gloria speaks to the father of one of the other players, who assumes that Jay is her dad.

-The scene shifts to Mitchell (Jesse Tyler Ferguson) and Cameron (Eric Stonestreet), a gay couple who are on a plane returning from Vietnam having adopted a baby, Lily (Ella Hiller/Jaden Hiller).
+The scene shifts to Mitchell and Cameron, a gay couple who are on a plane returning from Vietnam after having adopted a baby, Lily.
 The other passengers admire Lily, with one man commenting, "You and your wife must be thrilled".
 When Cameron walks on board and sits down beside Mitchell, an uneasy silence develops.
-In an interview, the characters say that they have been together for five years.
+In their interview, Mitchell and Cameron say that they have been together for five years.
 Back on the plane, Mitchell threatens to make a speech and does so when a woman says "look at that baby with those cream puffs", which he believes is a reference to him and Cameron.
-In fact, she is referring to the cream puffs Lily is eating.
+In fact, she is referring to the cream puffs Lily is holding.
 Cameron apologizes by offering to pay for headsets for all the passengers.